theupdateframework/python-tuf/tuf/README.md

 Which cryptography library to use is determined by the default, or user modified, settings in [conf.py](conf.py).

 The [PyCrypto](https://www.dlitz.net/software/pycrypto/) library may be selected to generate RSA keys and [RSA-PSS](https://en.wikipedia.org/wiki/RSA-PSS) signatures.
 If generation of Ed25519 signatures is needed, the [PyNaCl](https://github.com/pyca/pynacl) library setting should be enabled.
 PyNaCl is a Python binding to the Networking and Cryptography Library.
 For key storage, RSA keys may be stored in PEM or JSON format, and Ed25519 keys in JSON format.
 Private keys, for both RSA and Ed25519, are encrypted and passphrase-protected (strengthened with PBKDF2-HMAC-SHA256.)
-Generating cryptographic key files, importing, and loading them can be done with functions available in the repository tool.
+Generating, importing, and loading cryptographic key files can be done with functions available in the repository tool.

 To start, a public and private RSA key pair is generated with the `generate_and_write_rsa_keypair()` function.
-The keys generated will sign the repository metadata files created in upcoming sub-sections.
+The keys generated next are needed to sign the repository metadata files created in upcoming sub-sections.

 #### Create RSA Keys ####
 ```python